polyaxon/polyaxon/site/docs/setup/agent/index.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

-> If you are looking for the open-source setup, please check this [guide](/docs/setup/platform/open-source/).

 If you are here, it means that you access to a Polyaxon EE Control Plane or Polyaxon Cloud.

 ## Create a namespace for the agent